So you’ve decided to take a trip to Africa! That’s awesome!

 I usually bring pounds (as I’m British, but you would bring your own currency) and dollars for visas and some activities.
 In some countries, you will need to take euros (especially in North or West Africa).
 If I can, I sometimes take some of the local currency too, if it’s available where I live.

-- Visa is much more widely accepted than Mastercard or any other card so always take a Visa card with you.
+- In Africa, Visa is much more widely accepted than Mastercard or any other card so always take a Visa card with you.

 - Have at least 2 cards in case you lose one/it gets blocked/swallowed by the ATM.